• Skip to content

 This is done because as an organization grows, it becomes too complicated to have a different pay grade for each job title, so the HR department will slot job titles into an appropriate pay grade.

-Next, we want to create one document that shows all of the information about job title, grade slotting, and pay scale.
+Next, we want to create one document that shows all of the information about job title, grade slotting, and pay scales.

 Example Pay Grade Document